 Best places to eat in Barcelona: anywhere not on La Rambla, or that seems too full of tourists, as it’s likely going to be subpar food at a premium price.
 We suggest eating all day, just walking around and stopping in places for tapas and drinks whenever you feel like it.
 There are plenty of cheap places to eat in Barcelona, particularly the bars that advertise menus del dia for €10, and the little bars that display seafood in glass cabinets and cook it on the hotplate for you.
 They are all over the city.
 Also, the restaurants around the city’s fresh-food markets, like La Boqueria, or the less touristy Mercado de Santa Caterina, often have great fresh food, just check the price.
 Don’t come to Barcelona expecting great paella, that’s more of a Valencia thing, though you can find some very good ones in Barceloneta.
 The rule for paella is that if the rice is yellow, then it’s no good — good paella should be golden brown.
 We’ve spent plenty of time finding the best restaurants and bars in Barcelona, so this guide can take some of the guesswork out for you.

 What to drink in Barcelona: also, everything.
 You can drink the tap water, though it’s not very nice it won’t kill you.
 Bottled water is much of a muchness, but the Vichy Catalan sparkling water is pretty special and locally made.
 The beer from here is Estrella Damm and comes with a red label, sold by men on street corners late at night for €1 a can.
-Catalan wines are amazing, like those from Priorat, Montsant, Penedes and Terra Alta, you should try a bunch while you’re here.
+Catalan wines are amazing, like those from Priorat, Montsant, Penedes and Terra Alta, you should try a bunch while you’re here (check out the ¿Wine Not? wine tastings for an unpretentious and hilarious introduction to Catalan and Spanish wines).
 Many bars also make a delicious vermouth, that you can absolutely enjoy of an afternoon.
 As for the best places to drink the heavier stuff, or just somewhere nice to enjoy a few too many vinos, we like to spend our nights in El Born, Raval or any of our other favourite bars in Barcelona.
 Or for a cheap place to drink in Barcelona, just take a bottle of wine to the beach and enjoy it while the sun sets…

 Scams and crime in Barcelona: we might not be the first people to tell you this, but Barcelona truly is a city of petty criminals.
 Not many backpackers enter Barcelona and leave without a story of having something borrowed from them by nimble fingered thieves.
 There are many tips and tricks to avoid pickpockets in the city, but above all just keep your wits about you, don’t carry anything that you don’t absolutely need, especially when out drinking, make sure you lock all windows and doors in apartments and hotel rooms and don’t leave anything valuable or tempting in parked cars.
 Unfortunately tourists are targets in the city, so try to blend in where possible and don’t let strangers within touching distance.